 To authenticate the Client, the RS validates the signature or the MAC, depending on how the PoP protocol is implemented.
+HS256 and RS256 are mandatory to implement depending on the choice of symmetric or asymmetric validation.
 Validation of the signature or MAC MUST fail if the signature algorithm is set to "none", when the key used for the signature algorithm cannot be determined, or the computed and received signature/MAC do not match.